 This isn’t just a cosmetic update.
 Over the last year just about every Microsoft product and website has been through a major design refresh.
 Everything has been dramatically simplified, with all the complexity hidden from sight.

 In the case of the Word Web App, it now has a user interface that stays out of your way.
 Fonts render beautifully and are easy to read.
-This is especially noticeable if you use Internet Explorer 10 or an Apple iOS6 devices – more about that in a moment.
+This is noticeable if you use Internet Explorer 10 or an Apple iOS6 device.

 You’ll get much the same visual experience on a desktop, a tablet or a phone.